 Begins in September and runs until a recital in May.
 Dancers remain at the same level the entire fall/spring session.

-She teaches all ages and techniques as well as assists Ashley and Keri with the Expressions and Charmed Dance Companies.
+She teaches all ages and techniques as well as assists Kari and Keri with the Expressions and Charmed Dance Companies.
 She is also a licensed massage therapist.

 Ginnie has been teaching dance for over 40 years.
 She studied dance in Lawrence, Indiana, Laurel, Mississippi, Ukiah, California, and Dover, Ohio.
 She owned and operated her own dance studio in the Dover-New Philadelphia area in Ohio for 23 years before joining her family in the Chicago area.
 While in Ohio she appeared in many Little Theatre and Dover Summer Theatre productions including the co-starring role of Dainty June in LT's musical Gypsy.
 As a member of Tuscarawas County Up With People she was a featured dancer for two years at the Ohio State Fair where she was chosen from a singing chorus of over 1,500 people.
 As a member of the Chicago National Association of Dance Masters Ginnie passed oral, written and demonstration exams in ballet, jazz and tap.
 Ginnie's students in Ohio and Illinois have won both local and national competitions.